How Do We Prove the Existence of God?

 [1] All things are either Necessary-in-themselves or contingent.

 Things exist.
 This is obvious.
 But it's also obvious that things don't simply pop into existence for no reason.
 This would be absurd.
-We tend to think things have explanations.
-This tendency is called the Principle of Sufficient Reason (PSR).
+Rather, we believe things need explanations.
+This belief is called the Principle of Sufficient Reason (PSR).

-Examples aside, let's turn to the definitions.
-A thing is contingent if it is in need of an explanation.
-A thing is Necessary-in-itself if it is a wholly sufficient explanation in of itself and explains all contingent facts- that is to say, its existence is required to explain all other contingent things, and that if it didn't exist, we could not have an explanation of anything after it.
+So to be more formal and precise with our definitions, a thing is contingent if it is in need of an explanation.
+A thing is Necessary-in-itself if it is a wholly sufficient explanation in of itself and explains contingent facts- that is to say, its existence is required to explain all other contingent things, and that if it didn't exist, we could not have an explanation of anything after it.
 God is the Necessary-in-itself.
 If we can find the Necessary-in-itself through our argument, then we have succeeded.

 [2] Define "The Universe" as the collection of all contingent things.